vygr/ChrysaLisp/README.md

 Assembler/C-Script/Lisp 64 bit OS.
 MIMD, multi CPU, multi threaded, multi core, multi user.

 Runs on OSX or Linux for x64, PI64 Linux for Aarch64.
-Could move to bare metal eventually but it's useful for now to run hosted while experimenting.
+Will move to bare metal eventually but it's useful for now to run hosted while experimenting.
+When time allows I will be doing a VM boot image for UniKernel type appliances and a WebAssembly target to play around within the browser.

 Allows modelling of various network topologies with point to point links.
 Each CPU in the network is modelled as a separate host process, point to point links